-There will be five (5) short projects that may involve the use of technology (such as Google Sheets, Minitab, StatDisk, or Microsoft Excel).
+There will be five (5) short projects that may involve the use of technology (such as Excel/XLSTAT).
 Projects will be provided through Canvas.

 Exams

 Purpose: To review the material introduced in class and to evaluate your understanding of the material covered in the course.
 There will be four exams and a final to be taken on Canvas.
 Please see the tentative schedule (Syllabus or Canvas) for the dates.
 There will be no make-up exams.
 If you miss one exam, the final exam score will be used in its place.